Nextiva / Blog / Marketing & Sales

 To win customers back, start by understanding why they left.

-Segmenting churned customers by reason — like pricing issues, product dissatisfaction, or competition — helps you create focused strategies for each group.
+Segmenting churned customers by reason, such as pricing issues, product dissatisfaction, or competition, helps you create targeted strategies for each group.
 That way, you won’t make the mistake of trying to win back customers who left because of poor customer service by offering them a feature upgrade.

 To illustrate the type of insights you should be looking for, here’s a sample exit survey from Baremetrics:

-Once you have segmented churned customers, you can prioritize outreach to the most valuable or easily recoverable customers, addressing their specific concerns directly.
+Once you have segmented churned customers, you can prioritize outreach to the most valuable or easily recoverable customers and address their specific concerns directly.

 Personalize your win-back campaigns